Using Multiple Translations – Better Than Knowing Biblical Greek?

 The fact is that the vast majority of Christians do not have the time, resources or inclination to learn Biblical Greek.
 Even more importantly, God doesn’t require such a thing from those who serve him.
 The Bible is for everyone.

+“While the Jews demand miracles and the Greeks look for wisdom, we are preaching a crucified Christ, to the Jews an obstacle they cannot get over, to the gentiles foolishness”—1 Corinthians 1:22,23 NJB.
 Reading and speaking Biblical Hebrew and Greek is obviously not the key to understanding the scriptures.
-A modern example of this truth is the popular New Testament scholar Bart Ehrman, who is an agnostic.
-He’s not even sure that God exists!
+One modern example of this truth is the popular New Testament scholar Bart Ehrman, who is an agnostic.
+He knows knows Biblical Greek, but he’s not even sure that God exists!

 There are Greek Interlinear Texts available, with the Biblical Greek text and the literal English (or other language) text immediately below it.
 These can be very helpful in one’s understanding.